-Light the torch and hold it in one hand.
-Pick up the sheet of copper in your other hand, using the tongs.
+Light a propane torch and hold it in one hand.
+Pick up a sheet of copper in your other hand, using tongs.
 Hold the sheet of copper in the flame.
 Heat the copper until the section under the flame has been glowing red hot for at least a minute.

 Place the copper sheet onto your fireproof surface and let it cool to air temperature.
 The areas that you heated should be blackened, though other colors may be present as well.

-Strip 1 inch of insulation off of each end of one of the wires with the wire strippers.
+Strip 1 inch of insulation off of each end of one copper wire with the wire strippers.
 Clamp one end of the wire to the copper sheet, using the alligator clip.
 Make sure that it is clamped to clean, unblackened copper.